 According to the Office of the District of Columbia Auditor (2016) report, the police department was audited, it was established that the use of excessive force and shootings by officers has remained low.
 It has not reemerged as a major problem of concern, according to the report.
 The auditor indicated that the police in D.C. have continued mainly to maintain the best practices to curtail police shootings and any other kind of related force.
 However, the issue remains a topic of concern, since thorough investigations have not been conducted on the use of force.

 Despite having such a report by the auditor, in 2016, a study was conducted to evaluate the extent and nature of suspect injuries resulting from excessive force by police (Miller, Lawrence, Carlson, Hendrie, Randall, Rockett & Spicer, 2017).
 The researchers analyzed 2012 data on non-fatal injury from the Healthcare Cost and Utilization Project (HCUP), Nationwide Inpatient Sample (NIS), and Nationwide Emergency Department Sample (NEDS).
 The evaluated the injuries by body region and coded injury severity using ICDmap90 software.
-The result of the study,“an estimated 55 400 people were killed or hospital treated in legal police intervention incidents.
+The result of the study,

+an estimated 55 400 people were killed or hospital treated in legal police intervention incidents.
 About 2% (1063) suffered fatal injuries, 5% (2665, 95% CI 2386 to 2944) were hospital-admitted but survived, and the remainder (51 678, 95% CI 43 330 to 60 116) were treated in the ED and released.
 Firearms accounted for 95% of fatalities and 23% of hospital admissions.
-Virtually all other fatalities involved electromuscular disruption by tasers, with most of these deaths not immediate” (Miller, Lawrence, Carlson, Hendrie, Randall, Rockett & Spicer, 2017, p 28).
+Virtually all other fatalities involved electromuscular disruption by tasers, with most of these deaths not immediate (Miller, Lawrence, Carlson, Hendrie, Randall, Rockett & Spicer, 2017, p 28).

 A recent study conducted by Desmond, Papcharistos, & Kirk (2016), analyzed a case of police violence in Milwaukee against Frank Jude, an unarmed black man, and the impact it had on citizens, mainly black residents, reporting crimes.
 In this case, Jude was accused of stealing Officer Spengler's police badge and was savagely beaten by multiple officers of the Milwaukee police department.
 Jude was later taken to the emergency room with extensive injuries.
 The photos taken by the attending physician ended up in the Milwaukee Journal Sentinel.
 The study analyzed ‘thousands of 911 calls to identify a relationship between high profile police violence cases against unarmed black men and crime reporting” (Desmond, Papachristos, & Kirk, 2016.
 The study showed that 911 calls reduced tremendously after the story was released.
 Although the 911 calls returned to normal, they concluded that “publicized cases of police violence against unarmed black men have a clear and significant impact on citizen crime reporting”(Desmond, Papachristos, & Kirk, 2016).
 Also, they concluded that police misconduct had a significant impact on citizen crime reporting.